darkrenaissance/darkfi/doc/src/arch/consensus.md

 ## Finalization

 When the finalization check kicks in, each node will grab its best fork.

-If more than one forks exist with same rank, node doesn't finalize any of them.
+If more than one fork exists with same rank, the node will not finalize any block proposals.
-If the fork has reached greater length than the security threshold, node finalizes all block proposals, excluding the last one, by appending them to the canonical blockchain.
-We exclude the last proposal, to eliminate network race conditions for same height blocks.
+If the fork's length exceeds the security threshold, the node will finalize all block proposals, excluding the $`(n-1)`$-block proposal, by appending them to the canonical blockchain.
+We exclude the $`(n-1)`$-block proposal to eliminate network race conditions for same block heights.

-Once finalized, all rest fork chains are removed from the nodes memory pool.
+Once finalized, all the remaining fork chains are removed from the node's memory pool.

-Practically this means that no finalization can occur while there are competing fork chains of the same rank, over the security threshold.
+Because of this design, finalization cannot occur while there are competing fork chains of the same rank whose length exceeds the security threshold.
-In such a case, finalization will occur when we have a single highest ranking fork.
+In such a case, finalization will occur when a single highest ranking fork emerges.

 We continue Case 3 from the previous section to visualize this logic.

-The finalization threshold used in the example is 3 blocks.
+The finalization threshold used in this example is 3 blocks.
 A node observes 2 proposals.
 One extends the F0 fork, and the other extends the F2 fork: